Shronim/tutorials/surfaces/Aladin-Planetary-Surfaces/Aladin-Planetary-Surfaces-Tutorial.md

 Apply grid, pan around, zoom in/out ...
     > Type Commmand+G (or bottom left icon) to overplot coordinate grid
     > Beware that  longitudes are handled as Righ Ascensions (inverted)
+    > Projection is normally set to Spherical, but you could try other as well.

 ### Adding catalogue:
 Planetary nomenclature downloaded from USGS [ftp://pdsimage2.wr.usgs.gov/pub/pigpen/nomenclature/nomenclature_all_feb2004.zip](ftp://pdsimage2.wr.usgs.gov/pub/pigpen/nomenclature/nomenclature_all_feb2004.zip)